 We have vast and valuable energy resources in America and Southeast Missouri.
 The Obama administration has rejected opportunities to create energy independence.
 President Obama’s pursuit of cap-and-trade legislation is out of touch with our energy needs.
 As energy prices remain on the rise, we cannot continue to support foreign dictatorships when we have viable resources here at home.
 Dependency on foreign oil threatens our economic and national security.

 Building oil refineries, ending the drilling suspension, and increasing onshore and offshore production will create jobs and lower energy prices.
-We can create strengthen our economy by pursuing opportunities to harvest our own oil, gas, coal, nuclear, wind, solar, hydropower and geothermal energy.
+We can strengthen our economy by pursuing opportunities to harvest our own oil, gas, coal, nuclear, wind, solar, hydropower and geothermal energy.

 More on Energy